JoeyKL/Occultum/drafting/Mechanics.md

 Constructed deck-building game.
 Each player assembles a deck which becomes the supply for the game.
 Players may purchase cards from their supply row or a limited portion of their opponents supply row.

 Card types include Followers, Rituals and Horrors.
 Followers are the main part of your deck that provide gold and special abilities.
-Rituals earn you Omens by spending a certain amount of gold.
+Rituals earn you Omens by spending a certain amount of gold (Paying a price not nessesarily gold.
+Could be a sacrifice).
 Horrors are negative cards that are shuffled into your opponents deck rather than your own.

 On your turn you will
 1) suffer the consequences of any horrors